SergeyDenisovich/react_store/README.md

 ## React shopping store:

-- filtering product's by categories ('ALL', 'CLOTHES', 'TECH')
+- Filtering product's by categories ('ALL', 'CLOTHES', 'TECH')

-- product description page (if product has available attributes)
+- Product description page (if product has available attributes)

-- ability to add product in cart (if product on sale!)
+- Ability to add product in cart (if product on sale!)

-- ability to change product count in cart or delete product from cart
+- Ability to change product count in cart or delete product from cart

+- Ability to change product

 ### In project uses next technologies: